rsportnoff/Scrape/README.md

 # anti-trafficking-tools

 backpage_public_code.ipynb - this is the code to match a Backpage ad with potential Bitcoin transactions. see the code for more details.

+RunItAll.java, Timestamp.java, AllForAd.java - this is the code to recreate the price of a Backpage ad.